 Plyometric training is rooted in European - or more specifically - Soviet, sport science research and application.
 Plyos are frequently incorporated into athlete’s training programs because of their proposed ability to increase explosive actions.
-Plyometric exercises involve a rapid stretch - eccentric contraction (ECC) - of a muscle followed by an explosive shortening - concentric contraction (CON) - of a muscle.
+Plyometric exercises involve a rapid stretch - eccentric contraction (ECC) - of a muscle-tendon complex followed by an explosive shortening - concentric contraction (CON) - of a muscle-tendon complex.
 This is termed the stretch shortening cycle (SSC) - stretch being the ECC phase and shortening being the CON phase.
 A simple example is a jump - like this:

-During the lowering phase (ECC), a stretch of the muscle-tendon complex occurs.
+During the lowering phase (ECC), a stretch of the muscle-tendon complex occurs during the jump.
 This is followed by a rapid CON contraction - the acceleration/take off phase of the jump.
 SSC actions are similar to movements encountered in sport (Markovic 2007), another factor that has contributed to their widespread use and popularity.
 It’s proposed that SSC efficiency is enhanced after plyometric training because of an increase in neural drive, rate of neural activation and intermuscular coordination.

 There are countless examples of plyometric exercises.
 Some of the most common ones include multiple jumps, bounds, hops and depth jumps.
 Although commonly used by coaches to increase performance, everyday activities like walking and running also involve the utilization of the SSC.

 How Exactly Does the SSC Work?
 Mechanisms